JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-The quadratic form can be implemented as follows
+The quadratic form can be implemented as follows:

 ```jldoctest opt_args_ex; output = false
 q(x, y, a = 1, b = 2*a, c = 3*(a + b)) = a*x^2 + b*x*y + c*y^2